Chapter 19 : Love rule #18

 “Two weeks?”
 Dad broke in, looking worried, “That’s a long time.
 How can we be sure that she’s okay?”

-“Daily correspondence from myself and also from your daughter,” his oily voice assured my father, and I wanted to hit him.
-I don’t think I’d ever hated anyone so much, so soon.
+“Daily correspondence from myself and also from your daughter,” his oily voice assured my father.
+I don’t think I’d ever disliked anyone so soon after meeting them.
 Not even Loretta O’Walsh.
 As if sensing my hate, he raised his voice, saying, “Miss Balfour?”

 There was silence, and then the pretty receptionist stuck her head through the door.
 “Yes sir?”